ximenesyuri/ximenesyuri.com/content/libs/typed/types.md

 # About

-This documentation describes the _type system_ provided by [typed](https://ximenesyuri.com/typed) and how to use it.
+This documentation describes the _type system_ provided by {typed} and how to use it.

 ```{toc}
 ```

 # Overview

-In `typed` type system we have three kinds of entities:
+In {typed} type system we have three kinds of entities:

 1. _types_: are the basic entities
 2. _factories_: are functions used to build `types`